 - Play in Cave of the Winds: Cave of the Winds is basically an adrenaline junkie’s dream and the nightmare of anyone afraid of heights… or claustrophobic.
 They have a laundry list of activities from underground spelunking to the Terror-dactyl, a ride that will launch you over the cliff at 100 miles per hour. #Yolo?

-- Graffiti Hunt at Rainbow Falls: While it sucks when people vandalize nature, “Graffiti Falls” is one spot that where the art actually adds to the attraction.
+- Graffiti Hunt at Rainbow Falls: While it sucks when people vandalize nature, “Graffiti Falls” is one spot where the art actually adds to the attraction.

 Where to Stay in Manitou Springs